-The findings of the article also impinge on key issues relating to welfare and economic growth.
-First, market integration most immediately impacts upon the efficacy of markets.
-Here, the efficacy of markets - as opposed to their efficiency - relates to the level of real resources which must be dedicated to the distribution of goods from primary producers to final consumers.
-Considering the considerable number of transactions required to wrangle goods up and down the supply chain, any improvement in the efficacy of markets can have profound influences on economic welfare (Ejrnæs and Persson 2010).
-In this respect, the French Wars have long been implicated in the decline - or at best, stagnation - of standards of living during the early Industrial Revolution period (cf. Ashton 1949; Lindert and Williamson 1983; Nicholas and Steckel 1991).
-This article provides further evidence on the disruptive nature of the wars and suggests that the process of market disintegration differentially affected English regions, giving weight to the view that the French Wars were the primary culprit in depressing real wages during this period.
+The results of the paper also impinge on key issues relating to welfare and economic growth.
+First, market integration most immediately impacts the efficacy of markets.
+Here, the efficacy of markets-as opposed to their efficiency-relates to the level of real resources which must be dedicated to the distribution of goods from primary producers to final consumers.
+Considering the considerable number of transactions required to wrangle goods up and down the supply chain, any improvement in the efficacy of markets can have profound influences on economic welfare (Ejrnæs and Persson, 2006).
+In this respect, the French Wars have long been implicated in the decline-or at best, stagnation-of standards of living during the early industrial revolution period (cf. Ashton, 1949; Lindert and Williamson, 1983; Nicholas and Steckel, 1991).
+This paper provides further evidence on the disruptive nature of the wars and suggests that the process of market disintegration differentially affected English regions, giving weight to the view that the French Wars were the primary culprit in depressing real wages during this period.

-Furthermore, the results of this study inform the inquiry into the sources of economic growth in general and the Industrial Revolution in particular.
+Furthermore, the results of this study inform the inquiry into the sources of economic growth in general and the industrial revolution in particular.
 The role of domestic commodity markets in shaping the course of economic history has long been recognized.
 In one of the first contributions to the literature, Hicks (1969) proposed a market-led growth model, explicitly suggesting a role for domestic integration in helping to drive the growth process.
+Granger and

-Granger and Elliott (1967) likewise viewed the decline of regional markets and the corresponding rise of a truly English market as one of the preconditions of the Industrial Revolution.
+Elliott (1967) likewise viewed the decline of regional markets and the corresponding rise of a truly English market as one of the preconditions of the industrial revolution.
 In more recent work, Kelly (1997) sought to give teeth to the theory of Smithian growth by demonstrating that in a model of geographic specialization with threshold effects in transportation, sustained domestic market integration could actually give rise to an abrupt acceleration in the growth rate of an economy.
-And while his article focuses on Sung dynasty China as a case study, he does note that the same processes could have been at work in eighteenth-century Britain with the rise of integrated canal and turnpike networks.
+And while his paper focuses on Sung dynasty China as a case study, he does note that the same processes could have been at work in eighteenth century Britain with the rise of integrated canal and turnpike networks.
 Thus, to the extent to which the French Wars disrupted English markets, one might expect that changes in domestic integration vitally affected the pace of industrialization and growth.

-The article proceeds as follows.
-After reviewing developments in the transport and diplomatic arenas in Sections 2 and 3, the article considers the views of previous researchers on the disintegration of English commodity markets in Section 4.
-Section 5 discusses the data in greater detail, while Section 6 documents the wars' contribution to the process of market disintegration and then seeks to relate changes in the behavior of prices to the underlying processes of weather, trade, policy and wartime events.
-Finally, Section 7 concludes and offers some possible implications of the heightened price dispersion brought on by the French Wars for English economic history, specifically in the context of the role of commodity markets in conditioning English growth prospects for the nineteenth century.
+The paper proceeds as follows.
+After reviewing developments in the transport and diplomatic arenas in sections II and III, the paper considers the views of previous researchers on the disintegration of English commodity markets in section IV.
+Section V discusses the data in greater detail while section VI documents the wars' contribution to the process of market disintegration and then seeks to relate changes in the behavior of prices to the underlying processes of weather, trade, policy, and wartime events.
+Finally, section VII concludes and offers some possible implications of the heightened price dispersion brought on by the French Wars for English economic history, specifically in the context of the role of commodity markets in conditioning English growth prospects for the nineteenth century.